Credit 101: The Ultimate Guide to Credit in 2024

 Final Thoughts

-We’ve covered a lot of ground regarding credit management in this guide, how to best take advantage of lines of credit, and the following rewards.
+We've covered a lot of ground regarding credit management in this guide and how to best take advantage of lines of credit and the rewards that follow.
 Remember that credit is NEVER a windfall.
-Just because you have an available balance on your credit card, you don’t have to max out and make astronomical payments due to APR.
+Just because you have an available balance on your credit card, you don't have to max out and make astronomical payments due to APR.
 Your expected value should always trend upwards as you approach Financial Independence.
 Carrying balances and opening multiple lines of credit is inverse to this goal.

 If you take away anything from this guide, we hope you can better understand how credit works and respect credit as it needs to be.
 It is a powerful tool that, if used correctly, can pay off in many different ways.
 Use the methodology we have put forth, and you are well on your way to reaping the benefits of card rewards and managing your money (and debt) efficiently and capably.